Learn your style ABCs

 While A is the most difficult for people to come up with, C is usually the easiest.
 We can play down the areas we want to conceal or detract from by wearing darker, plain fabrics.

-Not happy with your thighs?
-Wear a dark denim with no embellishment, distressing etc. Feel like your arms aren't toned?
+Your thighs not your favourite zone?
+Wear a dark denim with no embellishment, distressing etc. Feel like your arms aren't toned at the moment?
 Choose shapes that fit loosely around your shoulders and arms.
 While darker fabrics are great for downplaying, if you are trying to conceal a tummy, it is great to have tops that float away from the body as opposed to cling, and finding the right print can be your best friend as it keeps the eye moving.
-Do not be fooled into thinking that wearing oversized clothing is the way to conceal - that is just going to make you look bigger all over and quite frumpy.
+Do not be fooled into thinking that wearing oversized clothing is the way to conceal - that has the tendency to make one look bigger.

 Once you have identified the areas for your personal ABCs you can start to come up with an arsenal of tips and tricks for getting dressed.

 Another helpful activity is to look at the pieces in your wardrobe and try and identify those that make you feel really confident.
-You may see a trend in the shape of them and start to realize why they make you feel so amazing.
-Also, look for any garments that have earned some compliments.
+You'll probably notice a trend and start to realize why they make you feel so amazing.
+Also, look for any garments that have garnered compliments.
 What is it about that piece that works so well on you?
-On the flip side, have a hard look at garments that you own, that when you wear you never feel at ease.
-Maybe you fidget with them, maybe you don't feel top of your game when donning them.
-The are probably not be aligning with your style ABCs.
+On the flip side, have a hard look at garments you never wear, or that never feel at ease.
+Maybe you fidget with them and they don't make you feel top of your game.
+Chances are, they are not aligning with your style ABCs.